SnappyJumper/Measure-Up/README.md

     - The image is elegant and simple which complements the design of the site.

+    - The image moves to the left of the screen on larger screens to better use the space.

 * **Start Button**

     - The start button's purpose is to alter the page so that it displays the tool screen.

     - The start button is styled to stand out against the rest of the page and is inviting to press.

+    - The start button, along with the welcome image move to the right of the screen on larger screens to make better use of the extra space.

 ### Tool Screen